 Dulse & Brose, Portree

-During 2015 and 2016 there was a lot of development of eating places on Skye.
+In recent years there has been a lot of development of eating places on Skye.
 In the summer, demand is still outstripping supply - especially in Portree.
-One of the best of the recent crop is Dulse & Brose at the Bosville Hotel on Bosville Terrace.
+One of the best of the newer restaurants is Dulse & Brose at the Bosville Hotel on Bosville Terrace.

 Ella's Café, Uig